 We can review your divorce decree and help you determine your best course of action.
 We can negotiate on your behalf to seek or oppose relocation.
 If necessary, we will vigorously advocate on your behalf in the courtroom.

 Attorney DeAnne Dulas, a partner of the firm, has practiced law since 1996 and devotes her practice chiefly to Minnesota family law.
 She was selected for inclusion in the Rising Stars list by Minnesota Law and Politics earlier in her career and has since helped many clients successfully resolve family law matters.

-Ms. Dulas is creative and proactive problem solvers.
+Ms. Dulas is a creative and proactive problem solver.
 She seeks to resolve disputes as amicably and efficiently as possible, while fully safeguarding her clients’ rights.
-When disputes may not be resolved by negotiation, mediation or other forms of alternative dispute resolution, DeAnne Dulas has the trial experience necessary to be a strong advocate for their clients in the courtroom.
+When disputes may not be resolved by negotiation, mediation, or other forms of alternative dispute resolution, DeAnne Dulas has the trial experience necessary to be a strong advocate for their clients in the courtroom.

 Contact Our St. Paul Child Relocation Attorneys

 Based in Eagan, we practice in Dakota County, throughout the Twin Cities metro area, and in Greater Minnesota.
-To speak with a Minnesota parental relocation lawyer at our firm, call 651-686-8800 or contact us toll free at 800-491-9983.
-You may also contact us by e-mail.
+To speak with a Minnesota parental relocation lawyer at our firm, call 651-686-8800 or contact us.